-The links in your chapters must go to a h2 header section on the page for this technique to work.
+The links in your chapters must go to an h2 header section on the page for this technique to work.

 I believe an h2 heading on a page signals to Google that this section is of secondary importance to your page content.

-So if you don’t have any h2 headers on your page, you should have at least a few to include on the table of content you are going to add.
+So if you don’t have any h2 headers on your page, you should have at least a few to include on the table of content you will add.

 Table of content

-You can hand code a table of contents or you can use the WordPress plugin called Table of Contents Plus.
+You can hand-code a table of contents or use the WordPress plugin Table of Contents Plus.